-Procurement phase Examples of DCAA's incorporation of NDAA for Fiscal Year 2018 Qualifications and Requirements (number of sample task orders where requirements were addressed) Quotation documentation Solicitation requirements directly linked to NDAA requirements that prospective independent public accountants were to provide with their quote: requirements • a sample work product from a previous GAGAS-compliant/incurred cost audit completed within the past 3 years.
-If the submitted sample fails to address or comply with the requirements in the solicitation, it will be removed from consideration for award without further review; • review of up to five past audits that may be relevant to the incurred cost audit requirements; and evidence of professional qualifications to include a recent peer review.
+Procurement phase Examples of DCAA's incorporation of NDAA for Fiscal Year 2018 Qualifications and Requirements (number of sample task orders where requirements were addressed) Solicitation of quotes The performance work statements included in the solicitations defined the scope of work and expected deliverables for each task order, and addressed NDAA requirements by requiring independent public accountants awarded task orders to: perform generally accepted government auditing standards (GAGAS)-compliant audits and have a current external peer review with a "pass" rating; have no conflicts of interest when performing the work and that firms awarded a task order must continue monitoring for organizational conflicts of interest; sign a nondisclosure agreement after task order award prior to initiating work; and deliver final working papers package to the government.
+(10 of 10 sample task orders) Quotation documentation Solicitation requirements directly linked to NDAA requirements that prospective independent public accountants were to provide with their quote: requirements a sample work product from a previous GAGAS-compliant/incurred cost audit completed within the past 3 years.
+If the submitted sample fails to address or comply with the requirements in the solicitation, it will be removed from consideration for award without further review; review of up to five past audits that may be relevant to the incurred cost audit requirements; and evidence of professional qualifications to include a recent peer review.
 (10 of 10 sample task orders) Task order administration Task order required independent public accountant to deliver the following, which provide information to assess whether NDAA requirements have been met: complete nondisclosure agreements; a quality control plan that describes how the firm will ensure that its work meets or exceeds the requirements of the task order as well as how it will maintain GAGAS compliance and keep records received from the government and auditees; and an audit plan for each incurred cost audit performed under a task order that describes the methods and procedures they will apply when conducting the work and the dollar amount under review.
 DCAA assesses these plans to ensure that procedures for completing the GAGAS audit are reasonably detailed.
 (10 of 10 sample task orders)